-(e) The permittee may appeal the administrator's written determination to the Town Council by submitting a written notice of appeal to the administrator with a copy to the Town Clerk, within five (5) business days of the administrator's written determination.
+(e) The permittee may appeal the administrator's written determination to the Board of AldermenTown Council by submitting a written notice of appeal to the administrator with a copy to the Town Clerk, within five (5) business days of the administrator's written determination.

-(f) The Town Council shall hear and decide the appeal within thirty (30) days after the Notice of Appeal is filed, unless the hearing is continued for good cause.
-The permittee/applicant shall be given at least five (5) business days' notice of the date and time of hearing and shall be served with a written copy of the Council's decision following the hearing.
+(f) The Board of AldermenTown Council shall hear and decide the appeal within thirty (30) days after the Notice of Appeal is filed, unless the hearing is continued for good cause.
+The permittee/applicant shall be given at least five (5) business days' notice of the date and time of hearing and shall be served with a written copy of the Board's Council's decision following the hearing.
 The burden of establishing the correctness of the administrator's decision to revoke the permit shall be on the administrator.